smaurice101/maadsbml/docs/source/usage.rst

 To use MAADSBML, first install docker engine in your computer:

-Setup
+STEP 1: Install Linux
+""""""""""

-1. You will need to have Linux OS installed
+You will need to have Linux OS installed

 • In Windows –you can install WSL (windows subsystem for Linux).
 Open Powershell or command prompt in Administrator mode and type: